-Taking a combination of blue- and red-graded pistes starting with Perce-Neige and l’Arête, we work our way lazily and in blissful near-silence down to Morillon 1100.
-If we wished we could continue all the way to the main village some 400m lower, from which the Morillon gondola would bring us straight back up again.
-However, we’re warming up nicely now and are developing a taste for these quieter, sheltered runs, so we decide to stick to our winning formula and turn our attention to the more extensively-wooded terrain above neighbouring Les Carroz.
-As you’ll see in our Resort Review, we’ve skied it in varying conditions, including fresh (and still-accumulating) powder, so we know that this sector is well worth exploring – particularly during less-than-perfect weather, when the sheltered runs here feel particularly welcoming.
+Taking a combination of blue- and red-graded pistes starting with Perce-Neige and l’Arête, we work our way lazily and in blissful near-silence down to Morillon 1100, then continue all the way to the main village some 400m lower, from which the Morillon gondola brings us straight back up again.
+We’re warming up nicely now and are developing a taste for these quieter runs, so turn our attention to the neighbouring wooded terrain which is well worth exploring above Les Carroz.

 Clear and cold (for now)

 The visibility, though, is best higher up, so after rediscovering a few longish blues and reds we work our way back down to the Molliets 6-seater high-speed chair-lift.
 At the top things now feel a lot less raw, although temperatures remain low, keeping snow conditions close to perfect as we ski down to take a break just above the arrival of the Kédeuze gondola lift from Les Carroz.